nabinSinghh/parallel-programming-openmp-quantum-simulator/README.md

   The University of Alabama in Huntsville (UAH)

 - **Atit Pokharel**
-  M.S.
+  Ph.D.
 Student, Electrical and Computer Engineering
   The University of Alabama in Huntsville (UAH)